JEFH507/org-chart-goose-orchestrator/Demo/TRANSPORT_CLOSED_TROUBLESHOOTING.md

 # ✅ "Notification sent to manager"
 ```

 **Message:** "Agent Mesh backend is fully functional.
-The issue is Goose CLI stdio in containers, not our architecture."
+The issue is goose CLI stdio in containers, not our architecture."

 ---